 In this tutorial.
-You can Build infrastructure with Vagrant ansible for testing.
-How to setting local server using Vagrant Ansible.
-Ansible the essential for DevOps Roles.
-Now, let’t go Vagrant Ansible example 01.
+You can Build infrastructure with Vagrant Ansible for testing.
+How to set up a local server using Vagrant Ansible.

 My local server